Understanding “Replacement in Kind” (RIK) in OSHA Process Safety Management (PSM)

 understanding replacement in kind

 OSHA’s Process Safety Management (PSM) regulation identifies the Management of Change (MOC) process as an essential safeguard when modifications are made to equipment, processes, or operations.
-However, not all replacements require an MOC.
-Replacement in Kind (RIK) allows replacements which meet the original design specifications to bypass MOC requirements.
-This blog explores what qualifies as RIK and the guiding principles that underpin these decisions.
-Extensive research for this article was provided by Dr. Rainer Hoff, president of Gateway Consulting Group, Inc.
+However, not all replacements require a full MOC review.
+Replacement in Kind (RIK) allows changes that meet original design specifications to bypass formal MOC requirements, provided those decisions are clearly defined, documented, and applied consistently—something that is most reliably achieved using management of change software.
+This blog explores what qualifies as RIK and the guiding principles that underpin these determinations.
+Extensive research for this article was provided by Dr. Rainer Hoff, President of Gateway Consulting Group, Inc.

 What Is Replacement in Kind (RIK)?